-As winter hits home and the crowds gather, those with compromised immune systems may fear travelling by public transport or joining in with the festivities.
+As winter hits home and the crowds gather, those with compromised immune systems may fear travelling by public transport or joining in group gatherings.
 How can we improve our chances of staying healthy through the winter?

 Here are some top tips for blood cancer patients: